ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 ## Grid Space

 For `grid_search` space
-- `values`: is a list of values to use in creating a grid search space.
+- `values`: is a list of values to use in creating the grid search space.
+The type of each value of the list is not important (they could be strings, integers, floats and anything else, even entire dictionaries).

 Example: